 Clots can form as a result of ICH.
 Clots form when a blood vessel bursts, releasing blood into the brain [2].
 The influx of blood results in damage to the surrounding brain cells.
-The arteries near the clot lack oxygen-rich blood, causing the patient to experience strokes [5].
+The arteries near the clot lack oxygen-rich blood, causing the patient to experience strokes [3].
 Immediate actions need to be taken for ICH patients since blood shears white matter, resulting in brain damage.
 Over time, the red blood cells from the blood released in the bursting of the vessel coagulate and separate from the plasma.
-This separation makes individual clots very heterogeneous which complicates the decision of which method of evacuation to utilize since the best method is dependent on the stiffness of the clot.
+This separation makes individual clots very heterogeneous (see Figure 1) which complicates the decision of which method of evacuation to utilize since the best method is dependent on the stiffness of the clot [4].
 Currently, it is difficult for surgeons to assess the stiffness of clots prior to surgery.
-When a patient displays symptoms of ICH, it is standard for that patient to undergo diagnostic tests such as an MRI and a CT scan.
-These tests allow doctors to determine the location of the clot, but do not provide information about the stiffness of the clot [2].
-Without knowing the characteristics of clots, it is difficult for neurosurgeons to decide on a surgical approach prior to surgery.